 I spent the following weeks leading up to this summer discovering new brands for my customers and researching where the retail industry was heading next.
 On the other hand, as excited as I was for the future of KIE, a part of me still desired to be actively involved in all of those things I had worked so hard to build.
 That desire grew stronger as I began noticing that those very things I had helped create, were still a crucial piece in the expansion of my brand and business.
 I knew from that moment on that I couldn't just give up on those things.
 People still needed them and so did I. Determined to find a solution quickly, I dived back into my research and started watching the trends within the retail industry.
 What were the retailers I aspired to be like doing?
 How were they doing it?
 Why did they do it?
 After doing so, I discovered something shocking.
 After getting their brands built and established, most of them moved their stores online and did the majority of their business on Instagram and Facebook.
 Not only were they taking the leap of faith online...they were doing extremely well at it!
 As the summer approached I continued finding myself torn and began praying for that same courage I had once had three years ago when I opened KIE.
 At first, I was unsure as to why I feeling this way because in my mind I was doing everything I had ever set out to do.
 However, what I discovered was that, what I thought my life should look like on the outside, no longer was in sync with the way I felt on the inside.
 I had to finish one chapter of my lives novel and begin writing the next.

 With the power of prayer, and a whole lot of courage, I made the bold decision this summer to close the doors to my brick and mortar and focus on myself and the other avenues that needed me most.
 Despite the opinions of a few non-important people, and a handful of misinformed individuals, (hi haters!) the choice to do so was very much my own and one I'm very happy I made.
-Today, I'm overcome with emotion as I officially announce the return of KIE MEN'S SHOPPE ONLINE STORE this winter!
-I'm beyond excited to start this next chapter and look forward to starting my new beginning...
+Today, I'm overcome with emotion as I officially announce the return of KIE ONLINE this Spring!
+I'm beyond excited to start this next chapter and look forward to starting my NEW BEGINNING...

 A S P E C I A L T H A N K S